 How to publish manga

-The original manga form comes from Japan, so most published manga are Japanese.
+The original manga style comes from Japan, so most manga are published in Japanese.

 However, if you don’t speak Japanese, that doesn’t mean you can’t publish.